Have Questions About Divorce Or Other Family Law Topics?

 It is especially important to work with an attorney if you have specific assets (like a closely held business) that are subject to division but are critical to keep intact.
 An attorney can help you negotiate for other assets to offset those that are most important to you.

-Will I owe alimony if I get divorced?
+Will I owe spousal Maintenance if I get divorced?

 Consultations Available – Contact Us Today